Brochure

 Admissions

 MHS is a screened public high school in lower Manhattan.
 Students are admitted based on a review of grades as managed by DOE High School Enrollment.
-In the 2024-2025 school year, MHS received over 6,000 applications for 150 9th grade seats.
+In recent years, MHS has received more than 6,000 applications for 150 9th grade seats.

 Selection Criteria